The Economics of Micron in Clay, New York

 - $284 million property tax savings from Onondaga County over the course of 49 years via a Payment In Lieu of Taxes (PILOT) program.

-If you have any questions about the information presented in this memo, please contact Brian Butler, Bob Kirchner, Jared A. Joyce, any attorney in Bond’s semiconductor industry group or the Bond attorney with whom you are in regular contact.
+If you have any questions about the information presented in this memo, please contact Brian Butler, Robert Kirchner, Jared Joyce, any attorney in Bond’s semiconductor industry group or the Bond attorney with whom you are in regular contact.